buddhist-uni/buddhist-uni.github.io/_content/monographs/life-of-the-buddha_nyanamoli.md

 olid: OL15542005M
 ---

-A classic biography of the Buddha collecting details scattered around the Pāli Canon to form a compelling narrative, _The Life of the Buddha_ presents the historical record in quirky translation, relatively undiluted by the later hagiographies.
+A classic biography of the Buddha collecting details scattered from around the Pāli Canon to form a compelling narrative, _The Life of the Buddha_ presents the historical record in a quirky translation, relatively undiluted by the later hagiographies.